odennav/vmware-vsphere-sddc-private-cloud/README.md

 To apply the port group to all hosts in the cluster, select **`Apply this port group assignment to the rest of the hosts`**.

 Click `OK`and save this configuration.

+### Create VMkernel Adapters

+Setup networking TCP/IP stack for the vMotion ESXi service

+**Procedure**

+- In the vSphere Client, select esxi01 host.

+- Under `Manage`, select `Networking` and then select `VMkernel adapters`.

+- Click `Add host networking`.

+- On the `Select connection type` page, select `VMkernel Network Adapter` and click `Next`.

+- On the `Select target device` page, select the created port-group, **`DPortGroup-vMotion`** associatd with **`Odennav-DSwitch`**

+- On the `Port` properties, enable **`vMotion`** Traffic and select Next.

+- Configure network settings for the vMotion VMkernel interface, use a unique IP address for host's vMotion interface. and click `Next`.
+  Note: it is not recommended to override the default gateway.

+- Review the settings and click `Finish`.

 -----